Pandora: Documentation en: Data Presentation/Visualization

-2.4 Custom graphs
+1.4 Custom graphs

-2.4.1 Creating combined graphs
+1.4.1 Creating combined graphs

 To add a combined graph, go to Reporting > Custom graphs

-And click on "Create graph".
+And click on Create graph.

-Add summation series
+- Add summation series

-Displays the summation of all data.
+- It displays the sum of all data.

-Add average series
+- Add average series

-Displays the average of all data.
+- It displays the average of all data.

-Show TIP graphic.
+- Show TIP graphic

-2.4.2 Adding elements to combined graphs
+1.4.2 Adding elements to combined graphs

 To add new modules, click on the Graph Editor button, you will be presented with a form where you can add new modules from any agent.

-For example, if we want to put in the same CPU graph with values between 0 and 100 and number of connections with values between 1000 and 10000, it is convenient to multiply the CPU by 10.
+For example, if you want to put in the same CPU graph with values between 0 and 100 and number of connections with values between 1000 and 10000, it is convenient to multiply the CPU by 10.

-There is no limit on the number of elements that can be displayed, but from five onwards, the amount of information displayed makes it difficult to interpret, unless large graphics (800x600, etc.) are used.
+There is no limit to the number of elements that can be displayed, but from five onwards, the amount of information displayed makes it difficult to interpret, unless large graphics (800x600, etc.) are used.